lmweber/HDCytoData/README.md

 Currently, the package includes benchmark datasets used in our previous work to evaluate methods for clustering and differential analyses.
 The datasets are provided here in `SummarizedExperiment` and `flowSet` formats in order to make them easier to access and integrate into R/Bioconductor workflows.

-## Details
+## Vignettes

+Additional details are provided in the following [Bioconductor vignettes](http://bioconductor.org/packages/HDCytoData):

-For additional details and an example showing how to load the datasets, see the package vignette available from [Bioconductor](http://bioconductor.org/packages/HDCytoData).
+- [HDCytoData package](http://bioconductor.org/packages/release/data/experiment/vignettes/HDCytoData/inst/doc/HDCytoData_package.html): Overview of the package and example showing how to load the datasets
+- [Use cases](http://bioconductor.org/packages/release/data/experiment/vignettes/HDCytoData/inst/doc/Use_cases.html): Examples of use cases
+- [How to contribute](http://bioconductor.org/packages/release/data/experiment/vignettes/HDCytoData/inst/doc/How_to_contribute.html): Guidelines for contributing new datasets

-For details on the individual datasets, see the help files within the package.
+For details on the datasets, see the help files for each dataset available within the package.

 ## Availability and installation